m-lab/ndt-server/spec/data-format.md

 ## Server Metadata

-The data contained in the ServerMetadata JSON is the one contained in the "-label" flag provided specified in the deployment configuration.
+The data contained in the ServerMetadata JSON is the one contained in the "-label" flag specified in the deployment configuration.

 Valid JSON metadata object in ServerMetadata could look like this: